UNIX "building block" utilities designed to work with each other

 grep and adds page headers and numbers, passes its

 % grep something file* | pr | lpr

-you may not need to write as many Perl (Python/Tcl/etc.) scripts!
+maybe you don't need to write as many Perl scripts!